 An assessment and response team may be an effective way for an employer to assess and respond to threats of violence in the workplace.
 The team should be multidisciplinary again, consisting of staff from human resources, security, and other departments where possible.
 The team should be trained on how to accept reports of violence or threats of violence, how to assess the reports, and how to respond to incidents in the workplace.

 Train, Train, Train

-Training is always a best practice when instituting new policies, procedures, and protocol.
-In this instance, training can and should be varied, regular, and in depth.
-Training on workplace violence prevention can range from the details of the workplace violence prevention policy and how to use it to how to respond to a violent intruder in the workplace.
+Training is always a best practice when instituting new policies, procedures, and protocols.
+In this instance, training can and should be varied, regular, and in-depth.
+Training on workplace violence prevention can range from the details of the workplace violence prevention policy and how to use it on how to respond to a violent intruder in the workplace.
 Training should involve all staff including executives, managers, and staff.

 It may be appropriate to include all of the staff in some training opportunities; other training may be best tailored to managers or executives who must learn how to respond appropriately and effectively to reported violence or threats of violence.
 Training should be recurring and should cover the violence prevention policy, reporting requirements, and evaluation and response procedures to a report.
 Bringing in outside trainers may be effective for your workplace, but train-the-trainer methods (where a professional trains management within a company and management goes on to train the remainder of the staff) can be even more effective.
 Specialized training to create a positive work environment, to improve awareness of cultural differences (diversity training), and to develop the cultural competence of all staff might also be an effective tool to decrease the incidence of workplace violence.

 Evaluate and update the Policy and Procedures